gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

-I should note here that I'm using [`.assign`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.assign.html) to update the variables since it's implicitly copies the data.
+I should note here that I'm using [`.assign`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.assign.html) to update the variables since it implicitly copies the data.
 We don't want to be modifying the caller's data without their consent.

 Not all the columns look useful.
 We could have easily solved this by only